noyzys/bukkit-vavr-in-action/README.md

 # Main fp concepts to know during the introduction:
-* [architecture](https://github.com/noyzys/bukkit-vavr-in-action/tree/main/src/main/java/dev/noyzys/bukkit/vavr) Architecture conveys habits of functional code based on bukkit software.
+* [architecture](https://github.com/noyzys/bukkit-vavr-in-action/tree/main/src/main/java/dev/noyzys/bukkit/vavr) conveys habits of functional code based on bukkit software.

 # Functional programming (FP)
 * was introduced  into Java in Java 8.
-* Additional Functional Programming Enhancements were introduced in Java 9 until today is developed ** Functional Programming is an essential skill for Java Programmers today.
+* Additional Functional Programming Enhancements were introduced in Java 9 until today is developed **Functional Programming is an essential skill for Java Programmers today.**

 # Immutability
 * An immutable class is simply a class whose instances cannot be modified.